“Creepy man! Creepy man! Old Rain Man! Old Rain Man!” my childish voice echoed through the humid air.

 We kids had our share of stories and ideas about him.
 Some said he was the one who made it rain.
 Others said he wanted to flood the village.
-There were even a few who thought he was secretly an amphibian who needed the rain to survive.
+There were even a few who thought he was secretly an amphibian and needed the rain to survive.

-As summer moved along, our dares grew more and riskier.
-At first, it was only yelling and driving past him, but soon we’d dare each other to walk past him slowly or get close to him.
-We never got more than a stare, but that was enough to send us racing away.
+As summer moved along, our dares grew riskier and riskier.
+It started by yelling at him and riding past him on our bikes.
+Soon enough though, we dared each other to walk past him slowly or to get close to him.
+We never got more than a stare, but it was enough to send us racing away in terror.

 Stefan grinned at me.